-Currently, we have three Missional Communities and are multiplying continually.
+Currently, we have five Missional Communities and are multiplying continually.

-If you’re interested in being a part of a Missional Community in your area, please email us and we will connect you.
+If you’re interested in being a part of a Missional Community, please email us and we will connect you.

 Groups come in all shapes and sizes — married couples, singles, men, women, kids, no kids, workplace, under 20, over 40 — the list goes on.
 No matter where you are in life, there’s a group for you.
 Ready to dive in?